apoorvaneti/rxportal/README.md

 	The search form won't actually do anything (other than report back with a "search successful" message) until you tie it to your own hosted solution.
-	In either case, there are two ways to go:

 Slideshow Background: